m4r35n357/ODE-Playground/README.md

 ```
 $ ./libad-test-dbg 9 32 20 2 1e-18 1
 ```
-The final parameter can be set to 0 (or left absent) for a summary, or 2 for full detail.
+The final parameter can be set to 0 (or left absent) for a summary, 1 for individual tests, or 2 for full detail of Taylor Series.
+Depending on the x value, some tests might be skipped owing to domain restrictions on some of the functions involved.

 Parameter | Meaning
 ----------|-----------